 Well then, was it Sollaria or Marrah next?

 Marven was hoping to find the book hidden somewhere in Hunter's room.
 He pulled the floorboards off and even peeled the walls, which Hunter watched in distressed silence.
-He had already asked his father what he was doing and Marven just angrily told him to shut up.
+He had already asked his father what he was doing, and Marven responded by angrily telling him to shut the hell up.

 Marven finished his peeling and then cursed.
-He then tried using his spiritual senses, but he knew that was somewhat desperate.
-The treasure was completely invisible to even his spiritual senses.
-But as he tried it out anyway, he immediately frowned.
+He then tried using his spirit senses, but he knew that that was somewhat desperate.
+The treasure was entirely invisible to even his spirit perception.
+As he tried anyway, he immediately frowned.

 “Hunter.
 Were you telling the truth about seeing Neave in this room?”